SuijuGit/Bad-Apple-box-shadow/README.md

 # Bad-Apple-box-shadow
-code of the Bad Apple!! movie / with box-shadow(CSS) only.
+A code of the Bad Apple!! movie / with box-shadow(CSS) only.

 Here is the finished product: https://www.dropbox.com/s/o59h3j5vvi7x5j7/BadApple.html?dl=0

 # How to make